qlik-oss/qlik-api-ts/docs/authentication.md

 ### Cookie

-Uses a `webIntegrationId` created by a tenant admin.
+Uses a `webIntegrationId` created by a tenant administrator.
 Will get the a CSRF token and append to api calls when necessary.
-To use this method in an integration scenario it is required that 3d party cookies are allowed.
+To use this method in an integration scenario it is required that third-party cookies are allowed.

 ```ts
 type CookieAuthConfig = {